 However, note that not all functions that are on the website are present on the app, like computer programming content, teacher tools, community discussions, test prep, parent tools, and district tools.

-To download the Khan Academy App, simply go to the app store on your device.
-If you are an iOS user, go to the App Store, search for Khan Academy in the search area, and install the app in a couple of minutes.
-Android users can go to the Google Play Store, look for Khan Academy, and hit “Install”.
+To get the Khan Academy app on your device, just go to the app shop.
+If you use iOS, go to the App Store, type “Khan Academy” in the search box, and load the app in a couple of minutes.
+Android users can look for Khan Academy in the Google Play Store and click “Install” to get it.

 I am also able to use Khan Academy even without the internet, and this is possible through Kolibri, an ed-tech platform created by Learning Equality.
 Even if you are using the Khan Academy app, your progress remains in sync with your progress on the website.
 You can also enjoy the lightweight Khan Academy scratchpad that allows you to doodle while learning.